lunaprise/Lunaprise/README.md

 Short Video Docunentsries on the life of Queen Elizabeth, Jesse Owens, JFK, Borak Obama, and Muhsmmed Ali

-A compilation of the names of the top ranked NFT Artists and Art Projects as of 2023 including Beeples, PAK, The 9th Raider, Michah Johnson,Justin Aversarano, Chad Knight
+A compilation of the names of the top ranked NFT Artists and Art Projects as of 2023 including Beeples, Snowflake, TylerXHobbs, PAK, The 9th Raider/Dallas Santana, Michah Johnson,Justin Aversarano, Chad Knight Fewocious,Steve Aoki, Snoop Dog, and more.Also listed was top ranked wwb 3.0 leaders, companies and venture funds.

 Ethereun Whitepaper and Ethereum Artwork and coins.